falconry/falcon/docs/user/faq.rst

 ---------------------------------------------------------------------

-When you are making a cross-origin request from the browser (or another HTTP client verifying CORS policy), and the request is authenticated used the Authorization header, the browser adds ``authorization`` to Access-Control-Request-Headers in the preflight (``OPTIONS``) request, however, the actual authorization credentials are omitted at this stage.
+When you are making a cross-origin request from the browser (or another HTTP client verifying CORS policy), and the request is authenticated using the Authorization header, the browser adds ``authorization`` to Access-Control-Request-Headers in the preflight (``OPTIONS``) request, however, the actual authorization credentials are omitted at this stage.